Stationary bikes, and in particular upright exercise bikes are among the most popular machines for doing exercise at home, and for good reasons.

 Recumbent Exercise Bikes – These bikes have seats with backrests.
 The seated position is straight, similar to a chair.
 We’ve mentioned their advantages, and other facts in our recumbent exercise bikes guide.

-In this guide, we’ll focus on upright exercise bikes.
+In this guide, we’ll focus on upright bikes which are the more common type of stationary bikes.

 Every exercise equipment has its pros & cons, and upright bikes are no different.
 But we think it’s the COMBINATION of features that is making them a favorable choice for home workout equipment.